proxgames/mgbaoid/README.md

-# mGBA
+# GBAoidex

-An attempt of a frontend for [mGBA](https://github.com/mgba-emu/mgba) for Android.
+An attempt at an Android frontend for [mGBA](https://github.com/mgba-emu/mgba)

 # Building